hausgold/rimless/doc/kafka-playground/README.md

 ## What's in the box

-After the installation and bootup processes are finished you should have a working Apache Kafka setup which includes the following:
+After the installation and boot-up processes are finished you should have a working Apache Kafka setup which includes the following:

 * A single node [Apache Kafka](https://kafka.apache.org/) (without Zookeeper,